Common Wealth Theatre (October 2017 – April 2018)

 Recent Common Wealth projects have included We’re Still Here (a co-production with National Theatre Wales based on interviews with steelworkers, union representatives and the people of Port Talbot), The Deal Versus The People (a site-specific event exploring the TTIP trade deal, created in partnership with people from Bradford who are not normally represented in politics) and No Guts, No Heart, No Glory (an award-winning play made with a company of Muslim young women and based on interviews with Muslim female boxers).

-In 2018 Common Wealth Theatre will join the Arts Council’s National Portfolio, and I am working with the company as Producer to support them in this transitional period and to look ahead to projects for 2018, 2019 and beyond.
+In 2018 Common Wealth Theatre joined the Arts Council’s National Portfolio, and I worked with the company as Producer to support them in this transitional period and to look ahead to projects for 2018, 2019 and beyond.

 “A vital piece of community theatre” The Times on We’re Still Here